A Power of Attorney (POA) does not always need to be notarized, but it often should be. State laws vary:

 How To Notarize a Power of Attorney

 A notary public takes steps to verify there is no fraud in the creation and signing of a legal document.
-This is accomplished through the following process that includes witnessing all required signatures.
+This is accomplished through the following process which includes witnessing all required signatures.

 While important, a notary’s services usually do not take more than a few minutes.